ZettaScaleLabs/roscon2024_workshop/README.md

 ```
 The image will be named `roscon2024_workshop` or with the `$IMAGE_NAME` environment variable if defined.

-The image have ROS 2 Jazzy Jalisco installed with lot of ROS 2 packages already available (`ros-jazzy-desktop-full` package is installed).
+The image have ROS 2 Jazzy Jalisco (core) installed with the demo ROS 2 packages already available.
 It also has a workspace under `/ros_ws` with `rmw_zenoh` already built and installed from sources.

 ### Docker container usage